kaltura-vpaas/developer-platform-docs/documentation/Getting-Started-Building-Video-Applications/Authenticating-and-Using-Kaltura-Sessions.md

 ## Important Notes When Generating Kaltura Sessions

-1. Familiarize yourself with the concepts of user roles, privileges, access control and entitlements by reading the  [Kaltura API Authentication and Security Guide](Kaltura_API_Authentication_and_Security.html)  to ensure that your application is secured.
+1. Familiarize yourself with the concepts of user roles, privileges, access control and entitlements by reading [Deep-Dive-The-Kaltura-API-Authentication-and-Security](/Getting-Started-Building-Video-Applications/Deep-Dive-The-Kaltura-API-Authentication-and-Security.html) to ensure that your application is secured.
 2. Sharing the account API secret keys with 3rd party vendors should be avoided, as secret keys can not be regenerated or blocked for access.
 Kaltura API based application developers and 3rd party application vendors should build their application to leverage the appToken API to manage (create and revoke access) application tokens.
 3. To ensure best security and analytics tracking during playback, always pass a Kaltura Session to the player embed.
 4. To ensure tracking of end-user analytics, always pass a value to the userId field that is truly unique and represents a unique user in your system.